Real effective exchange rate (index; broad definition; 64 economies) - Japan - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In Japan, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 72.21 (index) in July 2025, versus 73.68 in June 2025.
-This marks a decrease of 2.00 percent.
+In Japan, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 72.31 (index) in August 2025, compared to 72.21 in July 2025.
+This represents an increase of 0.14 percent.

 Latest values